JMariadlcs/raffle-frontend/README.md

 This repo contains all the stuff for the front-end part, the back-end is hold on [raffle-frontend](https://github.com/JMariadlcs/raffle-full-stack).

-To achieve fully descentralization the Front-End has been uploaded to IPFS: ipfs://QmQcHesAvg1bvvML582v3ZFbF5fnTiakwRDFs1LhG1o4BF.
+To achieve fully descentralization the Front-End has been uploaded to IPFS and fleek: ipfs://QmexxqxhViwpFsbWnbMktNhG3qsukTA58rLyLQaCpg8vy3, https://curly-butterfly-3592.on.fleek.co/

 The workshop followed to complete this repo is [this one](https://www.youtube.com/watch?v=8bMrko6iD9Q&t=5445s).